AchimSee/Film/ReadMe.md

 # Hinweise zum Programmierbeispiel

 <!--
-  Copyright (C) 2020 - present Mazlum Solmaz, Hochschule Karlsruhe
+  Copyright (C) 2020 - present Mazlum Sol, Hochschule Karlsruhe

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by